Tips on how to approach 'discipline' if you’re co-parenting

 5. Don’t play good cop bad cop

 Don’t fall into the good cop, bad cop cycle.
-It’s easily done, particularly with regards to rule-setting and discipline, and when children become teenagers, however, it’s not going to help in the long run.
+It’s easily done, particularly with regard to rule-setting and discipline, and when children become teenagers, however, it’s not going to help in the long run.
 You might feel compelled to appease your child, however, this will likely impact their behaviour negatively as they might not think you’ll follow through in terms of enforcing consequences.

 Blended families: